Timeline: Who is Julian Assange?

 June 14, 2012 - The British Supreme Court rejects Assange’s final appeal and five days later he takes refuge in Ecuador’s embassy in London and seeks political asylum, which Ecuador grants in August 2012.

-April 11, 2019 - Assange is carried out of the Ecuadorean Embassy and arrested after Ecuador revokes his political asylum.
+April 11, 2019 - Assange is carried out of the embassy and arrested after Ecuador revokes his political asylum.
 He is sentenced on May 1 to 50 weeks in prison by a British court for skipping bail.
 He completes the sentence early but remains jailed pending extradition hearings.

 May 13, 2019 - Swedish prosecutors reopen their investigation and say they will seek Assange’s extradition to Sweden.